 Single User License

-The license is stored on a local PC or a CmDongle plugged into a local PC.
+The license is stored on a local PC, a local device or a CmDongle plugged into a local PC.
 The software runs on the same computer/machine.

 Single User License in a Virtual Machine